advancedforms/advanced-forms/readme.txt

 `
 array(
-	'display_title' 			=> defaults to form setting,			// Wether the title should be displayed or not (true/false) 'display_description'		=> defaults to form setting,			// Wether the description should be displayed or not (true/false) 'submit_text'				=> 'Submit',						  // Text used for the submit button 'redirect'				=> current url with ?af_success,		// The URL to redirect to after a successful submission.
+	'display_title' 			=> false,							// Whether the title should be displayed or not (true/false)
+	'display_description'		=> false,							// Whether the description should be displayed or not (true/false)
+	'submit_text'				=> 'Submit',						  // Text used for the submit button 'redirect'				=> current url with ?af_success,		// The URL to redirect to after a successful submission.
 Defaults to the current URL displaying the success message set in the form settings
-	'echo'					=> true,								// Wether the form output should be echoed or returned 'values'					=> array(),							// Field values to pre-fill.
+	'echo'					=> true,								// Whether the form output should be echoed or returned 'values'					=> array(),							// Field values to pre-fill.
 Should be an array with format: $field_name_or_key => $field_prefill_value
 )
 `